Generalized kernel distance covariance in high dimensions: non-null CLTs and power universality: Generalized kernel distance correlation tests

 \subsection{Minimax optimality}

 Theorems \ref{thm:dcov_power} directly implies a separation rate for the (generalized) distance correlation test in the Frobenius norm $\pnorm{\cdot}{F}$ in a minimax framework.
-To formulate this, for any $\zeta >0$ and $\Sigma_0 \equiv \diag(\Sigma_X,\Sigma_Y)$, consider the alternative class
+To formulate this, for any $\zeta >0$, $M > 1$, and $\Sigma_0 \equiv \diag(\Sigma_X,\Sigma_Y)$, consider the alternative class

 A direct consequence of Theorem \ref{thm:dcov_power} is the following (for simplicity we only state the result for the distance correlation test $\Psi(\bm{X},\bm{Y};\alpha)$ in (\ref{def:test_t})). \begin{corollary} Fix $\alpha \in (0,1)$.
-Suppose that the spectrum of $\Sigma$ is contained in $[1/M,M]$ for some $M>1$.
-Then there exists some constant $C=C(\alpha,M)>0$ such that the distance correlation test (\ref{def:test_t}) satisfies
+Suppose that Assumption \ref{assump:sepa} holds.
+Then there exists some constant $C=C(\alpha,M,Z_1)>0$ such that the distance correlation test (\ref{def:test_t}) satisfies

 \end{corollary}

 In particular, the above corollary shows that the distance correlation test (\ref{def:test_t}) gives a separation rate in $\pnorm{\cdot}{F}$ of order $(pq)^{1/4}/n^{1/2}$, i.e., the testing error (Type I $+$ Type II error) on the left side is bounded by any prescribed $\alpha$ for $\zeta\rightarrow\infty$ in the regime (\ref{def:hd_regime}).
 In view of the power universality derived in Theorem \ref{thm:dcov_power}, the above results continues to hold when the distance correlation test $\Psi(\bm{X},\bm{Y};\alpha)$ in (\ref{def:test_t}) is replaced by the generalized kernel distance correlation test $\Psi_{f,\gamma}(\bm{X},\bm{Y};\alpha)$ in (\ref{def:dist_cor_kernel}) under the assumption that Assumption \ref{assump:kernel} holds and $\rho_X,\rho_Y$ are contained in $[1/M,M]$ for some $M>1$.